sait-wbdv/fall-2023/src/lib/content/assessments/cpnt-200/final-project.md

 ## Submission Instructions

 - Only 1 person needs to submit the project repo and deployed link
+- Instructor needs to be added to supabase
 - **everyone** needs to submit a score for their teammates